 Back to Design Programs | Back to Top

-Digital Filmmaking Program
+Filmmaking Program

-Bachelor of Fine Arts in Digital Filmmaking
+Bachelor of Fine Arts in Filmmaking

-Digital Filmmaking
+Filmmaking

-The Bachelor of Fine Arts - Digital Filmmaking major is a 120 semester credit hour academic program.
+The Bachelor of Fine Arts - Filmmaking major is a 120 semester credit hour academic program.
 Students will complete Loyola Core requirements, major requirements, Film Colloquium requirements, and general electives.
 Completion of this academic program requires a 2.0 GPA in the major curriculum and a 2.0 GPA in the Loyola cumulative curriculum.

 - Overview of requirements: 120 credit hours (crs) required for completion